Automattic/vip-security-boost/README.md

 Welcome to WordPress VIP!
 This repository is a starting point for building your WordPress VIP application, including all the base directories.

+## For Automatticians!

+:wave: Just a quick reminder that this is a public repo.
+Please don't include any internal links or sensitive data (like PII, private code, customer names, site URLs, etc. Any fixes related to security should be discussed with Platform before opening a PR.
+If you're not sure if something is safe to share, please just ask!

 ## Guidebooks

 We recommend starting with one of the following WordPress VIP guidebooks: